D0037/WRO25_FE_UrgaloViziBoci/src/README.md

 - `numpy`: mathematical operations.
 - `RPi.GPIO`: control of GPIO pins for motors.
 - `rpi-hardware-pwm`: access hardware-level PWM on Raspberry Pi.
+- ect. some more not as important az the aboves.

 ---
 # Maintained and presented by Team D0037 - Úgrálo Vizí Bóczy